Shoot Guidelines & Best Practices

 • Flytographer is not responsible for travel fees nor for customer cancellations, and we therefore cannot reimburse you for travel tickets.

 We understand we are all busy and things come up, but if there is one thing we ask, it is PLEASE do not cancel or reschedule your shoots unless it is an absolute emergency!
-Cancelling or changing times/dates puts a huge burden on our Customer Experience team, is frustrating for customers who have been counting on you, and costs the company a lot of money in refunds/credits and often an immeasurable amount in brand goodwill.
+Cancelling or changing times/dates is frustrating for customers who have been counting on you and costs the company a lot of money in refunds/credits and often an immeasurable amount in brand goodwill.

 Follow these steps if you need to cancel a booking:

-2. IF the shoot is within 24 hours, please message the customer.
+2. IF the shoot is within 24 hours, please message the customer as well.
 Here is a script: “I am so sorry, there’s an emergency and I now cannot come to the shoot — deepest apologies.
 I have let Flytographer know and they will follow up with you to try to get it rescheduled.”

-4. Please forward any messages from the customer to Customer Experience Team so they have more context when dealing with the issues of the cancellation.
+4. If any messages from the customer come to your WhatsApp number or email where we don’t have visibility, please screenshot them and send to the concierge team so they have more context when dealing with the issues of the cancellation.

-We would also like to express our gratitude for your patience and understanding when customers have to cancel due to unforeseen emergency circumstances like Covid or flight cancellations. 🙏 Sadly, photographers and Flytographer lose out on the booking, but customers also lose as they were wanting that time with you and the gorgeous photos afterward — so emergency cancellations are unfortunate for everyone!
-Thank you for being empathetic to our customers.
+We would also like to express our gratitude for your patience and understanding when customers have to cancel due to unforeseen emergency circumstances like illness or flight cancellations. 🙏 Sadly, photographers and Flytographer lose out on the booking, but customers also lose out as they were wanting that time with you and the gorgeous photos afterward — so emergency cancellations are unfortunate for everyone!
+Thank you for being sympathetic to our customers.

 Payment Structure